Open-2-Photon-Microscope/3-axis-controller/README.md

     * *Connect your board to your PC via micro USB.*
 1. In Thonny, in the files panel (`view > files`) navigate to the location of the code to be installed
 1. Highlight all files and folders, including `lib`
-1. Right click and select __Upload to /__
+1. Right click and select `Upload to /`
 1. __CHECK:__ Does the file layout in the esp32 look like that on this GitHub?

 ### Assembling the controller
-1. Assemble the JST-HX cables mentioned in the BOM
+1. Assemble the JST-XH cables mentioned in the BOM
 1. For each button and flip switch, cut one crimped wire in half and solder before attaching to the JST-XH head Orientation doesn't matter.
     ![All switches in the panel use one crimped cable cut in half](illustrations/switch%20JST.jpg)
 1. Print the [enclosure top](box%20design/enclosure_top.stl) and assemble as shown.
 Include the other rotary encoders and switches (not shown).
 The appropriate washers and nuts to screw onto the front face should be shipped with each component.
 Use M3x10 screws for the LCD.